An image to illustrate the MSc in Systems Thinking in Practice

 Career relevance

 Those with both professional interests and responsibilities in managing complex situations will find this masters qualification useful to them in their work.
 It will also provide the opportunity for those wanting to progress to demonstrate their potential to develop new skills.
 The flexibility of the choice of module allows you to tailor the content to your needs and can be applicable in a wide range of sectors; including health, education, environment, international development, community engagement, manufacturing, IT and science.
-The study of systems thinking and practice provides knowledge and understanding that is equally applicable in the public and private sectors.
-If you are self-employed you may also find the knowledge developed by studying this combination of modules provides the opportunity to take a more objective and innovative view of the systems they have already created and how to change these for the future.
+The study of systems thinking in practice provides knowledge and understanding that is equally applicable in the public and private sectors.
+If you are self-employed you may also find the knowledge developed by studying this combination of modules provides the opportunity to take a more objective and innovative view of systems you have already created and how to change these for the future.

 Careers and Employability Services have more information on how OU study can improve your employability.